cglid1/KeyLoggerProjectCSCLB/KeyLoggerProject/README.md

 5.)
 Need to try having a set key for encryption to compare user input to dictionary (two different keys are used between compile and run time).

 6.)
 Next I will try to first hash all password entries then encrypt them for max security

+7.)
+Hashing the dictionary set passwords vs hashing the user entered password end up with different results likely due to a key being generated two different time to hash those passwords